Watch The Passerine live premiere

-The Passerine (Bellstone stage, Sunday August 27, 2.15pm) is an ensemble of brilliant refugee and migrant musicians handpicked by Belinda and Heidi who will present exciting fresh arrangements of new and traditional music to explore and celebrate diverse world cultures.
+It features an ensemble of brilliant refugee and migrant musicians handpicked by Belinda and Heidi who presented exciting fresh arrangements of new and traditional music to explore and celebrate diverse world cultures in its premiere at the festival in 2017.

-Stories of flight to safer havens, away from conflict, political oppression and other disasters will feature; but above all a celebration of the wide-ranging and amazing culture in the UK today.
+Stories of flight to safer havens, away from conflict, political oppression and other disasters featured; but above all, it was a celebration of the wide-ranging and amazing culture in the UK today.

 The Passerine line up: